 Training will include translational science, team science, entrepreneurship, community engagement, ethics, grant and manuscript writing, communication, management, and leadership development.
 Additionally, trainees will receive holistic mentoring and career guidance. create a cadre of scholars with commanding knowledge and experiences across all three translational spheres, and a deep commitment to transdisciplinary team science; thereby producing a new generation of scientists with strategic translational emphases whose breadth of knowledge and ability to communicate across the STARS will increase transdisciplinary cross-fertilization, accelerating healthcare advances.

-- Dual-Mentored Research: Each Trainee is required to participate in dual-mentored research with at least one mentor from two spheres and should spend time in both mentors research space.
+- Dual-Mentored Research: Each Trainee is required to participate in dual-mentored research with at least one mentor from two of three spheres and should spend time in both mentors research space.

 - Seminar Attendance: Trainees will be required to attend the ‘STARS Conference’ and ‘What is?’
 Seminar.
 The STARS conference is designed to guide students from trainee to translational scholar in a constructive and supportive environment.
 The presentations from trainees and mentors will be a combination of research in progress seminars, immersion reports/discussions, journal club discussions, and chalk talks.
 This course will provide trainees the opportunity to be exposed to research across all three spheres and successful demonstration of team science, and to receive feedback from leadership, faculty, and other trainees.
 The What is?
 Seminar brings together program faculty, other experts across the UU campus, and visiting scholars who will present an educational perspective of their research/expertise area.
 This course will provide training on diverse translational topics across the continuum.